bonzairob/python-tcp-nat-holepunch-demo/README.md

 The best way to test this is with the following:
 * Your public server running
-* Your own computer behind a router and firewall (client A)
+* Your own computer behind a router and firewall
 * A friend/acquaintance/enemy's computer, in a different location, behind their own router and firewall

 I've added some code to help prevent "hairpinning" - when you send packets to a computer on the same router over the internet, errors can occur if the router can't work out where to send the packets.
 However, YMMV.